Current Drought Stage: D-1 Moderate Drought- 10% Voluntary Reduction - Click for Info

 ABOUT DISTRICT DROUGHT STAGES

-Five Groundwater Drought stages, corresponding to US Drought Monitor-specified drought intensity levels, may be declared by the Board on the basis of the specified portion of the District’s area reaching these trigger thresholds and other factors.
+Five Groundwater Drought stages, corresponding to US Drought Monitor-specified drought intensity levels, may be declared by the Board on the basis of the specified portion of the District’s area reaching these trigger thresholds.
 They are, from least to most severe:

 • "No-Drought" - base condition;